Harmonious Chorale grace 'Dwaso Nsem Bronya D3d33d3' [Photos]

 In prospect of the festive season, Adom FM’s Dwaso Nsem Friday edition was exclusively a Carols Service.

-The event was graced by the award-winning choir, Harmonious Chorale who performed numerous Christmas carols in both English and the local dialect, Twi.
+The event was graced by the award-winning choir, Harmonious Chorale which performed numerous Christmas carols in both English and the local dialect, Twi.

 It was a moment of joyful praise and thanksgiving coupled with breakfast for all who were in attendance.

-Show hosts, Chief Jerry Forson affectionately called CJ and Akwasi Asempa took turns to display their vocal prowess as they led short ministrations.
+Show hosts, Chief Jerry Forson affectionately called CJ and Akwasi Asempa, took turns to display their vocal prowess as they lead short ministrations.

 Checkout some shots from Adomonline’s Joseph Odotei: